Published: Oct 14, 2022

 If you trust your GFEs, you will be more comfortable taking payment upfront.
 You know the final billing charges will be equivalent or very close to what's on the GFEs.

 Good faith estimate software typically has a variable pricing structure that is most heavily influenced by overall patient volume.
 The more patients an organization sees, the higher their costs will be.
 Smaller practices will pay less than larger practices - this allows the software to scale up or down in cost to meet a practice's needs.
+No matter the size of the organization, software is almost always far less expensive than hiring new FTEs.

-Automate Good Faith Estimates and Collect Upfront with MD Clarity
+Automate good faith estimates and collect upfront with MD Clarity

-Good faith estimate software offer many benefits, including the ability to create, manage, and send No Surprises Act-compliant GFEs to uninsured and self-paying customers.
+Good faith estimate software offers many benefits, including the ability to create, manage, and send No Surprises Act-compliant GFEs to uninsured and self-paying customers.
 You can also use the platform to streamline eligibility verification for GFEs, automatically send GFEs in digital and physical formats, and improve your revenue cycle.

-Intuitive, reliable, and streamlined, our Clarity Flow software can help organizations comply with the No Surprises Act and provide accurate GFE to patients.
+Intuitive, reliable, and streamlined, our Clarity Flow good faith estimate software can help organizations comply with the No Surprises Act and provide accurate GFE to patients.
 With Clarity Flow, healthcare providers can create, automate, and deliver estimates via mail, email, and text.
 They can also collect upfront deposits from patients from online estimates.

 Book a demo today to experience the Clarity Flow difference.